efrecon/machinery/docs/Reference.md

 The combination of `machinery`, `docker-machine` and `docker-compose` enables a single control point for an entire cluster.
-This eases service discovery as it makes possible to pass information between components and machines of the cluster.  `machinery` provides a solution to this through extending the YAML format for `docker-compose`.
+This eases service discovery as it makes possible to pass information between containers and machines of the cluster.  `machinery` provides a solution to this through extending the YAML format for `docker-compose`.
 When substitution is turned on for a YAML compose project file, any occurrence of a *local* environment variable will be replaced